-The Non-Profit Nevada Northern Railroad and Museum led by Executive Director Mark Bassett, a friendly bearded gentleman and self-described mayor of a small town, operates the seventy structures; yard power; water; thirty miles of active track; a working steam locomotive; two additional steam locomotives presently under overhaul; two 1950's Alco Diesels; other diesels; a working steam crane; a rotary snowplow; and a large collection of out-of-service steam and diesel engines; sixty freight cars; and passenger equipment built as early as 1872.
-Mark hosted our Winter Photo Train group throughout all three cold February days telling us great stories of the railroad then; the funding and operating stories now; and the future plans he has for the railroad.
+The Non-Profit Nevada Northern Railroad and Museum led by Executive Director Mark Bassett, a friendly bearded gentleman and self-described mayor of a small town, operates seventy structures; yard power; water; thirty miles of active track; a working steam locomotive; two additional steam locomotives presently under overhaul; two 1950's Alco Diesels; other diesel; a working steam crane; a rotary snowplow; and a large collection of out-of-service steam and diesel engines; sixty freight cars; and passenger equipment built as early as 1872.
+Mark hosted our Winter Photo Train group throughout all three cold February days telling us great stories of the railroad then, the funding and operating stories now, and the future plans he has for the railroad.

 Train 40 coasts through a cut along the HiLine in Steptoe Valley.

-The Nevada Northern Railway was created by the White Pine Copper Company, organized by Eureka and Palisade RR's Mark Requa, to haul copper from a mines near Ruth Nevada to a gravity fed smelter in McGill Nevada.
+The Nevada Northern Railway was created by the White Pine Copper Company, organized by Eureka and Palisade RR's Mark Requa, to haul copper from mines near Ruth Nevada to a gravity-fed smelter in McGill Nevada.
 The copper blocks would then be shipped north to the transcontinental mainline near Wells Nevada.